 Loma Linda University (LLU) is a Seventh-day Adventist educational health sciences institution with more than 4,000 students located in Southern California.
-Eight schools compromise the University organization, with more than 55 programs offered including Medicine, Pharmacy, Dentistry, Nursing, Public Health, and Religion.
+The University Organization is comprised of eight schools, with more than 55 programs offered including Medicine, Pharmacy, Dentistry, Nursing, Public Health, and Religion.

-The Pharmacy Residency programs at Loma Linda University are under a joint collaboration between Loma Linda University Medical Center and Loma Linda University School of Pharmacy.
+The Pharmacy Residency programs at Loma Linda University Health (LLUH) are under a joint collaboration between Loma Linda University Medical Center (LLUMC) and Loma Linda University School of Pharmacy (LLUSP).

-The Mission of Loma Linda University Medical Center is to continue the healing ministry of Jesus Christ, “to make man whole,” in a setting of advancing medical science and to provide a stimulating clinical and research environment for the education of physicians, pharmacists, nurses, and other health care professionals.
-The original Sanitarium building opened in 1905.
-The current University Medical Center opened in 1967, and after the Children’s Hospital was built in 1993, the total capacity exceeds 900 beds.
-In addition, Loma Linda University Medical Center has several affiliated institutions nearby including Loma Linda University Medical Center East Campus, Behavioral Medicine Center, and Heart and Surgical Center.
-The Medical Center operates some of the largest clinical programs in the United States in areas such as neonatal care and outpatient surgery.
+The mission of LLUH is “to continue the healing ministry of Jesus Christ”, with a vision of “innovating excellence in Christ-centered health care,” in a setting of advancing medical science and to provide a stimulating clinical and research environment for the education of health care professionals.
+The current University Medical Center in combination with the Children’s Hospital exceeds 900 beds.
+A new Medical Center tower will open in 2021, standing at 268 feet – making it the tallest hospital in California.
+In addition, LLUH has several affiliated institutions nearby including LLUMC - East Campus, Behavioral Medicine Center, and Surgical Hospital.
+The LLUH operates some of the largest clinical programs in the United States in areas such as neonatal care and outpatient surgery.
 It is also recognized as the international leader in infant heart transplantation and proton treatment centers for cancer.
 Each year, the institution admits more than 33,000 inpatients and serves roughly half a million outpatients.

-Loma Linda University School of Pharmacy admitted its first class in the Fall Quarter of 2002.
-The Mission of the School of Pharmacy is to continue the teaching and healing ministry of Jesus Christ by educating competent, caring pharmacists who will serve as integral members of the health team.
+LLUSP admitted its first class in the Fall of 2002.
+The mission of LLUSP is to educate competent and compassionate pharmacists who are dedicated to whole person care as integral members of a healthcare team.
 Our student body, as well as faculty and staff, are diverse both in ethnicity and religious background.